 Cluster launches on dedicated SpaceTech multi-satellite dispensers will bring the M2Space satellites with other co-passengers into the 600 km near-polar mission orbit.
 Potential launchers capable of carrying at least six M2Space satellites are VEGA, Soyuz, PSLV and Falcon 9.
 Space debris mitigation is a key requirement for M2Space – the satellites are designed to fully comply with the European Code of Conduct.

-The M2Space Initiative has entered a Consolidation Phase in early 2017 to confirm the business plan and the technical design.
-Upon positive conclusion of the Consolidation Phase, implementation is planned to start in the first half of 2019.
+The M2Space Initiative has entered a Consolidation Phase in 2017 to confirm the business plan and the technical design.
+Upon positive conclusion of the Consolidation Phase, implementation is planned to start end 2018.

 - Tranche One (4 satellites) including development: 100 M€